 Each fundamental principle is independently rated by DNCA Finance and weighted according to its importance for the target company.
-Each component is broken down into a set of criteria, selected according to their relative importance (correlation with economic performance), of which there are several in total.
-These criteria include the quality of board evaluation, CEO compensation, impact on biodiversity, climate policy and energy efficiency, etc.
+Each component is broken down into a set of criteria, selected according to their relative importance (correlation with economic performance), numbering around 25 in all.
+These criteria include the quality of board evaluation, CEO remuneration, impact on biodiversity, climate policy and energy efficiency, etc.

-In addition, monitoring the level of controversy is directly taken into account in Corporate responsibility and can affect the rating.
+In addition, monitoring the level of controversy is directly taken into account in corporate responsibility and can affect the rating.